-Fibromyalgia was once considered to be a musculoskeletal condition.
+Fibromyalgia used to be a musculoskeletal condition.
 However, it is being recognized more and more as a central nervous system condition.
 In particular, pain processing takes place differently than it does for some without fibromyalgia.
 As a result, researchers are reexamining the way doctors should care for the pain of fibromyalgia.

-One of the main concerns researchers have when it comes to fibromyalgia is the overuse of opioids for pain.
+One of the main concerns researchers have when it comes to this chronic pain condition is the overuse of opioids for pain.
 These powerful drugs affect the central nervous system in ways that could actually contribute to further fibromyalgia issues.
 There is a call for doctors to switch from pain medications that cover up symptoms to medications that may be able to help with the central nervous problems related to fibromyalgia.

 Of course, these medications also bring along a host of side effects that many would rather avoid.
 Is there a natural way to reduce the symptoms of fibromyalgia?

 When the upper cervical spine is misaligned, it can have profound effects on the central nervous system.
-The close proximity of the C1 to the brainstem can lead to problems with pain processing if this bone is misaligned.
+The close proximity of the C1 to the brainstem can lead to problems with pain processing.
 These subluxations can also result in reduced blood flow to the brain and cerebrospinal fluid drainage problems.

-If researchers want to recommend care that relates to the central nervous system, keeping the top vertebrae of the spine in their proper position should be considered a vital part of getting help.
-If you are suffering from fibromyalgia, especially if you have a history of head or neck trauma, it is important to get the upper cervical spine checked by a specialist.
+If researchers want to recommend care that relates to the central nervous system, keeping the top vertebrae of the spine in their proper position is a vital part of getting help.
+If you are suffering from fibromyalgia, especially if you have a history of head or neck trauma, it is important to get upper cervical chiropractic care.
 Finding an upper cervical chiropractor near you may be the first step in finding better fibromyalgia care.